VladimirK2/kzm-tools/tafcj-doc.md

         F.SPF
         SYSTEM
     move
-        prods
-        field
+        {prods}
-            PRODUCTS
+        field PRODUCTS
-        qty
+        {qty}
-        func
+        func DCOUNT({prods}, {VM})
-            DCOUNT($prods$, $VM$)
     print
-        $qty$
+        {qty}

-Output: 627.
+Output: 669.

 Notes:

-*Function parameters are to be specified without quotes, comma-delimited*.
+*Function parameters, even strings, are to be specified without quotes, comma-delimited*.

 *Only one set of parentheses can be used in function definition.
-If those are necessary in function parameters, system macros \$LPARENTH\$ and \$RPARENTH\$ are to be used*.
+If those are necessary in function parameters, system macros {LPARENTH} and {RPARENTH} are to be used*.

-*Commas in function parameters shall be represented as \$COMMA\$*.
+*Commas in function parameters shall be represented as {COMMA}.
+Pipes - to {PIPE} (see "Processing several steps" below)*.

-*If space is a part of function parameter - system macro \$SPACE\$ is to be used to specify leading or trailing spaces.
+*If space is a part of function parameter - system macro {SPACE} is to be used to specify leading or trailing spaces.
 Spaces inside a parameter are preserved*.

     move
-        output
-        func
+        {output}
-            MATCHES( FT220172HQJ4, 'F'1A5N5X )
+        func MATCHES( FT250172HQJ4, 'F'1A5N5X )
     print
-        Result: $output$
+        Result: {output}

 Output: